Our Meetings tool helps your team run better meetings by:

 Tip: You can copy the URL to this page and share the meeting notes via email, Slack, or any other method.
 Anyone with the link can view the meeting notes, so be careful when giving it to people from outside your organization.

 Range also makes it easy to share the notes and be reminded of action items you committed to during the meeting.
-When writing your next check-in on Range, you'll see suggested items for every action item assigned to you, and another suggested item with a link to the meeting notes.
-Read more about writing Check-ins on Range.
+When writing your next Check-in on Range, you'll see suggested items for every action item assigned to you, and another suggested item with a link to the meeting notes.

 When you're ready for the next session of your meeting, return to the notes page and click "Schedule next session" on the right.
 All of your recurring agenda topics will be automatically copied over to the next session.